Force5vey/ColorPaletteBuilder/Documentation/Tasks_Complete.md

 - **Color format preference**: Allow users to set their preferred color format for saved entries, including an option to include/exclude the hashtag for hex codes.
   - Complete, because I decided to keep the standard for the save file to be the hex code. any other format will be through the color selector converters.

+#### Default Palette Location

+- **Set default folder for palettes**: Allow users to set a default folder for saving and opening palettes.
+- **Folder picker in settings**: Add a folder picker for this setting.

+#### Palette Sorting Options

+- **Sorting of colors in the palette**: Enable sorting by name, color value, or custom order.

+## Completed Tasks

+### Main Page Features

+- **Auto-copy buttons below color picker**: Implemented buttons for copying color values in different formats.
+- **List viewer scroll viewer**: Transitioned the built-in scroll viewer to a standalone one to incorporate header buttons for sorting.

+### Color Picker Integration

+- **Implemented the color picker**: Ensured it updates the current color entry and supports RGB, Hex, and RGBA formats.

+### Color Palette Management

+- **Added, removed, and edited color entries**: Implemented basic color entry management functionality.
+- **Enabled saving and loading color palettes**: Added functionality to save and load palettes from files.
+- **Implemented auto-save functionality**: Allows user-defined intervals for auto-saving.

+### Element Groups and States

+- **Managed element groups and states**: Allowed users to create and manage groups and states.
+- **Populated ComboBoxes**: Ensured ComboBoxes for element groups and states are properly populated and editable.

+### ListView Item Interaction

+- **Copied hex codes to clipboard**: Added functionality to copy hex codes to clipboard.
+- **Assigned current color to a color entry**: Enabled assigning the current color from the picker to a color entry.
+- **ListView updates**: Ensured ListView updates appropriately when color entries are modified.

+### Settings Window

+- **Created a settings window**: Developed a window to manage application settings.

+### Screen Color Picker

+- **Implemented an eye-dropper tool**: Added functionality to pick colors from the screen.
+- **Ensured tool functionality across displays**: Ensured the tool works across different displays and resolutions.